-For the past several months, I’ve been putting a lot of time and energy into exploring 3D relationships with men and women as well as 4D relationships with women.
-My Meeting in Person page makes it easy for people to decide how compatible we’re likely to be if we ever meet face to face.
+For the past several months, I’ve been actively exploring 3D relationships with men and women as well as 4D relationships with women, as explained in Enjoying Rich and Abundant Relationships.

 For a quick summary… in our human relationships we have 4 basic ways of connecting with each other: